Birds Mosaic (Jerusalem): Dating and identification

-About 1000 mosaic floors have been discovered in the Land of Israel.
+About 1000 mosaic floors have been discovered in the Holy Land.
 Most have been dated to the Byzantine period, between the years 450 and 640, when Muslims conquered the area and church art declined.
 Most of the mosaics adorned the floors of Greek or Armenian churches.

 Based on the shape of the letters of the inscription and other criteria, the Musrara mosaic has been dated to the middle of the sixth century, about two centuries after the earliest evidence of Armenian presence in the Holy Land.

 The mosaic is part of a large corpus of similarly decorated Byzantine-period floors from Palestine, discovered in churches as well as in synagogues from the time.
 The sixth century has seen a sharp rise in the number of Christian pilgrims coming to the Holy Land, leading to the construction of numerous monasteries around Jerusalem, some with pilgrim hostels and cemeteries, of which a cluster of at least four stood north of the city, placing the Bird Mosaic in a true "monastic quarter".
 An ancient list of Christian churches and monasteries mentions one dedicated to St. Polyeuctos in this area, which led to some researchers identifying the chapel with the mosaic as part of the St. Polyeuctos Monastery, but this is contested by others and has not been proven.